 Bootstrap from Smartcard

-When the Device supports a Smartcard, the LWM2M Client MUST retrieve and process the bootstrap data contained in the Smartcard as described in Appendix F. When the bootstrap data retrieval is successful, the LWM2M Client MUST process the bootstrap data from the Smartcard and MUST apply the Bootstrap Information to its configuration.
+When the Device supports a Smartcard, the LWM2M Client MUST retrieve and process the bootstrap data contained in the Smartcard as described in Appendix F. When the bootstrap data retrieval is successful, the LWM2M Client MUST process the bootstrap data from the Smartcard and SHOULD apply the Bootstrap Information to its configuration.

 Due to the sensible nature of the Bootstrap Information, a secure channel SHOULD be established between the Smartcard and the LWM2M Device.